What if EXXON is the Next NVIDIA? The Game Changer Nobody Sees Coming

 XOM from #20 Back to Top 5 - and the $50B Canadian Giant Nobody's Watching

-The Market Cap Dislocation Setup: 32 vs 3
+The Market Cap Dislocation: 32 vs 3

+Look at the top 35 market cap companies.
+Thirty-two sell software, ads, phones, or AI fantasies.
 Three own actual assets: Saudi Aramco, Exxon, Chevron.

 The EXXON Fall from Grace